 Ever since the first World’s Strongest Man event in 1977, Strongman has stood apart from traditional strength sports for it’s eclectic mix of static and dynamic events.
 What other competition would you combine a deadlift for max weight along side pulling a jumbo jet down a runway?

 Here’s just some of the weird and wonderful featured at the world’s greatest strength contest.

 More closely associated with skin-tight underpants, crazy hair styles and big entrances, wrestling was once part of the World’s Strongest Man.
 Closer to Sumo Wrestling than WWE, two men go head to head in a circular ring with the aim of either pushing the other man out of the ring or forcing their opponent to touch the ground with any part of their body other than their feet.
 One of the best at this was 3 time World’s Strongest Man and Giants Live team member Bill Kazmaier.
-Here he is explaining his tactics to win in 1982:

 Surely one of the strangest events at World’s Strongest Man came about because of the location of the event.
 In 1984, unlike nearly every edition before or since, the competition was held amid freezing conditions in Mora, Sweden.
 Athletes had to battle sub-zero temperatures and deep snow that year and the unique setting let the organizers push the boat out with some strange events; Ice block loading race, Horse hold (not a real horse!) and a truck pull on a frozen lake.